firstlookmedia/gpgsync/BUILD.md

 ## Windows

-Download Python 3.8.0, 32-bit (x86) from https://www.python.org/downloads/release/python-380/.
-I downloaded `python-3.8.0.exe`.
+Download Python 3.8.7, 32-bit (x86) from https://www.python.org/downloads/release/python-387/.
+I downloaded `python-3.8.7.exe`.
 When installing it, make sure to check the "Add Python 3.8 to PATH" checkbox on the first page of the installer.

 Open a command prompt and cd to the gpgsync folder.
 If you don't have it already, install poetry (`pip install poetry`).
 Then install dependencies:

 ```cmd
 python -m poetry install
 ```

-Install the Qt 5.13.2 from https://www.qt.io/offline-installers.
-I downloaded `qt-opensource-windows-x86-5.13.2.exe`.
-In the installer, you can skip making an account, and all you need `Qt` > `Qt 5.13.2` > `MSVC 2017 32-bit`.

 After that you can launch GPG Sync during development with: